joseteodoro/url-reducer/README.md

-# url-reducer by hand
+# url-Shortener by hand

-simple url enshorter to use locally using nodejs.
+simple url Shortener to use locally using nodejs.